noelmat/facelandmarks_wingloss/README.md

 1. Clone the repo.
 2. Open the notebook.
 3. Run the import statements in the start of the notebook.
+4. Run the cell with wing loss definition.
-4. Scroll to the bottom of the page and run the last section.
+5. Scroll to the bottom of the page and run the last section.